JoBergs/PsyCam/README.md

     $python psycam.py -d 2 -t 1 -o 6

-Beware of 'dem Critters!
+Beware of the Critters!

 Output filename
 --------------------------------
 The output filename will be the higest 5-digit integer number in ./dreams which is not occupied already, e.g. "00023.jpg".
+The Snapshot will be stored with the same[EDIT]

 * [Johannes Bergs](mailto:jo@knight-of-pi.org)